-The deadline by which students must submit their final selection for Michaelmas Term modules is noon on 13 October 2023 and for Lent Term modules it's noon on 22 November 2023.
+The deadline by which students must submit their final selection for Michaelmas Term modules is 16:00 on 16 October 2024 and for Lent Term modules it's 16:00 on 4 December 2024.
 Module selections must be approved by the Postgraduate Education Committee.
 Student Administration will enrol MPhil students for modules on CamSIS.